EDtunnel-rev/EDtunnel-rev/README.md

 # EDtunnel-rev

-**Before using, please delete whitelist.json and check worker.js to see whether you have changed the whitelist/blacklist destinations into your own!!!**
+**Before using, please delete whitelist.json and check worker.js to see whether you have changed the whitelist/blacklist destinations into your own!!!** The usages of whitelists are very, very rare.

 Origional version was written by **3Kmfi6HP**.